πŸ“

 • Mix of multiple choice, NGN, and alternate format questions

-• Questions adapt to your ability level via CAT algorithm
+• Questions adapt to your ability level via CAT algorithm; exam ends at 95% confidence

 Why NCLEX for Australian Registration?